What Is A Typical Athlete Resting Heart Rate?

 Why Do Athletes Have a Lower Resting Heart Rate?

-The heart is a muscle, and like other muscles in the body that get stronger with consistent training, getting aerobic exercise regularly strengthens the heart.
+The heart is a muscle, and like other muscles in the body, it gets stronger with consistent training.
+Regular aerobic exercise strengthens the heart and lungs.

-As the heart gets stronger, it is able to contract more forcefully with every beat.
+As the heart gets stronger, it can contract more forcefully with each beat.

-This means that the heart rate of an athlete at rest is lower than an untrained adult because the heart has become more efficient.
+This means that an athlete’s heart rate at rest is lower than that of an untrained adult because the heart has become more efficient.

-There are also indirect ways that consistent exercise helps lower an athlete’s resting heart rate.
+There are also indirect ways that regular exercise helps lower an athlete’s resting heart rate.

-For example, aerobic exercise helps increase the elasticity of blood vessels, meaning that they become more extensible and pliant.
-This helps reduce blood pressure because the heart is met with less peripheral resistance to blood flow.
+For example, aerobic exercise helps increase the elasticity of blood vessels, making them more extensible and pliant.
+This helps reduce blood pressure because the heart encounters less peripheral resistance to blood flow.

-As blood vessel elasticity increases, blood pressure decreases, but so does resting heart rate because the heart is able to pump blood into circulation with less exertion.
+As blood vessel elasticity increases, blood pressure decreases, and resting heart rate decreases because the heart can pump blood into circulation with less effort.

-Additionally, consistent aerobic exercise improves the strength and efficiency of the lungs.
+Additionally, regular aerobic exercise improves the strength and efficiency of the lungs.

 Much in the way that a stronger heart has a higher stroke volume, stronger lungs have a greater tidal volume, which refers to the amount of air inhaled per breath.